 Resistance training is also excellent for weight loss too!
 It has so many benefits to women so it’s time you utilized resistance equipment (like various resistance bands) that is sometimes available at your gym to start reaping the rewards of this amazing type of training.
-You can even target specific areas with weight-training like getting a good booty workout to tone up that bum!

 Let’s show you some of the amazing things strength training will do for you and why you won’t sprout a ton of muscle mass overnight and turn into the Incredible Hulk if you start weight training!